louisdh/lioness/README.md

 * ```if``` / ```else``` / ```else if``` statements

 ## Running
-Since the project does not rely on any dependencies, running it is requires no setup.
+Since the project does not rely on any dependencies, running it requires no setup.

 ### macOS
 Open ```Lioness.xcworkspace``` (preferably in the latest non-beta version of Xcode) and run the ```macOS Example``` target.
 The example will run the code in ```A.lion```.
 The output will be printed to the console.